unahouExosite/docs/scripting/README.md

 * `alias.last`

-    When read, it returns the timestamp returned by the most recent call to .wait function.
-When written, the current time, as the script percieves it, will be changed to the given timestamp.
-Thus it is possible to set .last to a point in the past and iterate through historical data using .wait.
-When the script starts .last is initialized to the current time.
+    When read, it returns the timestamp returned by the most recent call to `.wait` function.
+When written, the current time, as the script perceives it, will be changed to the given timestamp.
+Thus it is possible to set `.last` to a point in the past and iterate through historical data using `.wait`.
+When the script starts `.last` is initialized to the current time.

 ```
   ------------------------------------------------------------------------------